Moh2700/gym/README.md

 As a gym member I want view the available gym membership plans offered by the Feel Good Gym in order to choose the best one for me.
 View the gym's schedule that I can plan my visits to the gym.
 Choose the right trainers for my projected goals for my training.
 Read people testimonials or reviews so that I can make my own decision to suit my needs.
 View gym classes and book gym instructor.
 Contact the gym easily via a form so that I can ask questions.
 View photos and videos of the gym so that I can get a feel and a sense of the gym environment suitable for me.

-# Gym User Nutrition Story (Not implemented at this stage)

-As a gym member, I want to view my daily meals and see how they align with my fitness goals (e.g., muscle gain, fat loss, maintenance).
-Make proper decisions regarding my food diet to improve my performance and results in the gym.

-# Gym Nutritionist Story (Not implemented at this stage)

-As a gym nutritionist, I want to view my clients daily meals and see how they align with their fitness program.
-Create and assign meal plans to individual clients that includes calories, meal timing and varieties.
-View client meal profiles such as goals, preferences and allergies.
-Send client reports about their nutrition activities.

-# Gym Instructor Story (Not implemented at this stage)

-As a gym instructor member I want to view my class schedule so that I can manage my time.
-View who is registered for my classes so that I can prepare my classes accordingly.
-Update my program and specialties so that members know what I can offer.
-Track client progress so that I can provide better guidance.
-Send messages or updates to my clients to keep them engagged in the process

-# Gym Admin Story (Not implemented at this stage)

-As an gym admin I want to manage membership plans and pricing so that I can adjust them as needed.
-View all bookings and cancellations so I can manage gym capacity.
-Add, remove instructors to keep the site up-to-date.
-Generate reports on user activities and revenus that we can track performance.
-Manage website content, offers and announcements easily.

-# Gym User Payment Story (Not implemented at this stage)

-As a gym user I want to pay for my membership online so that I can save time.
-Update my update my payment method so that my membership renews automatically.
-View payment history and invoices so that I can track financial expenditure in the gym.

 ## Features

 ### Existing Features